The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Friday: Lower Body Endurance

-• Walking lunges: 3 sets × 20 reps per leg
+- Walking lunges: 3 sets × 20 reps per leg (bodyweight)

 The Science: Why You Won't "Accidentally" Get Huge

-To understand how to stay lean, we have to look at Sarcoplasmic vs Myofibrillar Hypertrophy:
+To understand how to stay lean, we have to look at the two types of hypertrophy:

-• Myofibrillar Hypertrophy: This is "functional" strength.
-It involves increasing the density of the muscle fibers themselves.
-It makes muscles harder and stronger without significant increases in volume.
-This is achieved through lower rep ranges (1-5) and heavy weights.
+- Myofibrillar hypertrophy: "functional" strength.
+Increases the density of muscle fibres themselves, making muscles harder and stronger without significant volume increases.
+Achieved through lower rep ranges (1–5) and heavy weights.

-• Sarcoplasmic Hypertrophy: This increases the fluid (sarcoplasm) within the muscle, leading to that "pumped" or "inflated" look.
-This usually happens in the "bodybuilding" range of 8-12 reps with short rest periods.
+- Sarcoplasmic hypertrophy: increases the fluid (sarcoplasm) within the muscle, leading to that "pumped" or "inflated" look.
+This is the bodybuilding range of 8–12 reps with short rest periods.

-Expert Tip: According to research on female physiological response to resistance training, women typically have significantly lower levels of testosterone than men, making the "sudden bulk" physically impossible for the vast majority of the population without a dedicated high-calorie diet.
+Expert tip: research on female physiological response to resistance training confirms that women have significantly lower testosterone levels than men, making the "sudden bulk" physically impossible for the vast majority without a dedicated high-calorie, high-volume programme sustained over many months.

 Common Mistakes That Make Thighs Bigger

-1. Mistake #1: Avoiding all leg training: Skipping leg day entirely won't give you toned without bulk.
+- Avoiding all leg training: skipping leg day entirely won't give you toned legs without bulk.
 You need resistance training to build the muscle definition that creates shape.
-Without it, you'll just have less muscle and potentially more body fat percentage – not the lean look you want.
+Without it, you'll just have less muscle and potentially more body fat — not the lean look you want.

-2. Mistake #2: Only doing cardio: Endless cardio without strength work leads to a "skinny fat" physique where you might get skinny legs, but they lack definition and shape.
-Plus, you'll miss the metabolic benefits of muscle tissue.
+- Only doing cardio: endless cardio without strength work leads to a "skinny fat" physique where you might get slim legs, but they lack definition and shape.
+You'll also miss the metabolic benefits of muscle tissue.

-3. Mistake #3: Following bodybuilding programs: If you're using a training program designed to help women who want maximum muscle growth, you'll get... maximum muscle growth.
-Make sure your program aligns with your goals.
+- Following bodybuilding programmes: if your programme is designed for maximum muscle growth, you'll get maximum muscle growth.
+Make sure your programme aligns with your goals.

-4. Mistake #4: Not tracking your progress properly: Muscle swelling after workouts isn't the same as permanent growth.
-Measure your thighs at the same time of day (morning, before training) in the same spot.
+- Not tracking your progress properly: measure your thighs at the same time of day (morning, before training) in the same spot.
 Take progress photos in consistent lighting.
 Don't judge results day-to-day.

-5. Mistake #5: Expecting immediate fat loss from specific areas: You can't do inner thigh exercises to spot-reduce fat from that area.
-Your body determines where fat comes off, and for most women, the legs and thighs are last.
+- Expecting immediate spot-reduction: you can't do inner thigh exercises to spot-reduce fat from that area.
+Your body determines where fat comes off — for most women, the legs and thighs are last.
 This requires overall body fat reduction through diet and training.

 Join Our Mailing List